mbrio/react-boilerplate/README.md

 ## Build

-In order to build the project you will first need to install all necessary node modules and have grunt-cli installed globally:
+In order to build the project you will first need to install all necessary node
+modules:

 ```
-npm install -g grunt-cli
 npm install
 ```

-To build a development version of the project execute grunt:
+To build a development version of the project execute:

 ```
-grunt build
+npm run build
 ```

-To build a production version of the project you must set the `NODE_ENV` environment variable to *production* prior to executing grunt:
+To build a production version of the project execute:

 ```
-NODE_ENV=production grunt build
+npm run build:production
 ```

 ## Development Server

-Running grunt with no parameters will launch the development server with hot module swap enabled, this will allow you to edit your LESS and React components and immediately see your changes take place within your browser without having to reload.
+To launch the development server with hot module swap enabled execute:

 ```
-grunt
+npm run server
 ```

+This will allow you to edit your LESS and React components and immediately see your changes take place within your browser without having to reload.

 ## Production vs Development

-When running the build script grunt will try and load in the Webpack config file associated with the `NODE_ENV` environment variable.
-If `NODE_ENV` is not set then it will default to the *development* environment.
-The Webpack config file must be named `webpack.{environment}.config.js` where {environment}` is replaced with the environment's name (e.g. `webpack.development.config.js`).

 The Webpack configuration files supplied with React Boilerplate make available a global `NODE_ENV` variable within the compiled React application.
 This is done